a. Effectiveness, equivalence, and transparency

 You are already familiar with the level of department circles and its sub-circles.
 In this diagram, there are three department circles.
 Any number between 2 and 6 will work, although 3 or 4 seems to be the ideal.
 Any department circle can have sub-circles.
 In this diagram, every department circle has two sub-circles, but this is arbitrary.
 One of them can have 7 sub-circles, or none, or anything in between.
 There is no reason for them to have the same number of sub-circles, it is only determined by the department circle and their needs.
 It is not shown in the diagram but any subcircle can have sub-sub-circles, going down to any level of differentiation that might be needed.
 (In a new implementation, err on the conservative side and do not start sub-circles until you need them.
 Work has to drive the formation of sub-circles, not the design board.)

-The top circle (TC) – or any other name you want to give this circle – is a circle that can be compared with the board of directors.
-A top circle does long-term planning and makes sure the organization stays true to its mission and aim.
-The top circle does big picture thinking, while the General Circle focuses on operational day-to-day coordination.
-The TC includes outside experts, often from the legal domain, from a related organization and someone who knows the field well.
+The Mission Circle (MC) – or any other name you want to give this circle – is a circle that can be compared with the board of directors.
+A mission circle does long-term planning and makes sure the organization stays true to its mission and aim.
+The mission circle does big picture thinking, while the General Circle focuses on operational day-to-day coordination.
+The MC includes outside experts, often from the legal domain, from a related organization and someone who knows the field well.
 For instance, a producer coop might have someone from the local food coop on their board, someone from a cooperative development fund, someone from a different worker-coop in the area and whatever makes sense in their context.
-A cohousing community might have someone from related non-profits in their area on their board, maybe someone from the national cohousing association, a community in the area, and a governance or permaculture expert etc. On the Top Circle level, it is the organization’s opportunity for mutual influence between the outside world and the inside of the organization.
+A cohousing community might have someone from related non-profits in their area on their board, maybe someone from the national cohousing association, a community in the area, and a governance or permaculture expert etc. On the Mission Circle level, it is the organization’s opportunity for mutual influence between the outside world and the inside of the organization.

-There are some important differences between a board and a top circle.
-One is the fact that a TC, like any other sociocratic circle, operates by consent.
+There are some important differences between a board and a mission circle.
+One is the fact that a MC, like any other sociocratic circle, operates by consent.
 There is no out-voting/out-numbering board members in sociocracy.
-One objection from anyone in the top circle would require addressing the objection and finding a solution together.
+One objection from anyone in the mission circle would require addressing the objection and finding a solution together.
 The other is the double link.
 There is flow of information in both directions.

 The double link is more than just being heard on board level.
 With consent as the decision-making method, workers cannot be ignored.
 Looking at how the management level is made up from workers, sociocracy is more than giving workers a voice in the management.
 The workers are the management.
 In the Netherlands, sociocracy’s country of origin, companies are required to have a union protecting workers’ rights, By law, sociocratic companies are mentioned as companies that can get this requirement waived.
 When workers are running the organization, and the decision-making method is consent, workers do not need to be protected because they are the center of all decision-making anyway.